nestybox/sysbox/docs/user-guide/install-k8s.md

     according to your needs.

 -   Installing Sysbox on a node does not imply all pods on the node are deployed with Sysbox.
-You can choose which pods use Sysbox via the pod's spec (see next section).
+You can choose which pods use Sysbox via the pod's spec (see [Pod Deployment](#pod-deployment) below).
 Pods that don't use Sysbox continue to use the default low-level runtime (i.e., the OCI runc) or any other runtime you choose.

 -   Pods deployed with Sysbox are managed via K8s just like any other pods; they can live side-by-side with non Sysbox pods and can communicate with them